miroadamy-practice/tools-of-the-trade/gitpod/README.md

 This generates `.gitpod.yml`

 Member of tasks - dash => new terminal.
+Tasks run on top of Docker images (default or custom)

+With Gitpod, you have the following three types of tasks:

+* before: Use this for tasks that need to run before init and before command.
+For example, customize the terminal or install global project dependencies.
+* init: Use this for heavy-lifting tasks such as downloading dependencies or compiling source code.
+* command: Use this to start your database or development server.

 Full syntax: